JavaliMZ/JavaliMZ.github.io/src/HTB-Linux-Easy-Precious.md

 ![Website](Assets/HTB-Linux-Easy-Precious/WebSite.png)

-It is an website to convert Websites to PDF.
+It is a website to convert Websites to PDF.
 We can do some basic tests to get more information about the Website.
 We can try to serve a Webserver and enter the new URL to see what happens:

 ```bash
 python -m http.server 80